Expand description

 traits.
 The intention is that one can includeuse rayon::prelude::*

-and have easy access to the various traits and methods you will need. - Parallel iterator types for ranges, the type for values created by
+and have easy access to the various traits and methods you will need. - range

 a..b

-expressions - Parallel iterator types for inclusive ranges, the type for values created by
+inclusive - Parallel iterator types for inclusive ranges,

 a..=b

-expressions - Parallel iterator types for results
+- Parallel iterator types for results

 - Parallel iterator types for slices